AokoMercyline/My-Gallery/README.md

 #### By **Aoko Mercyline**

 ## Description
-This is an app that allows users to find images of their choice
+This is an app that allows users to find images of their choice.

 ## Project live site
   This is the live .[ Click for the demo]